 I purchased a vent guard that covered the air vent.
 The vent guard is great for keeping out all types of small mammals from raccoons, bat, squirrels, and even little mice.

-The vent guard took me less than ten minutes to install, but if this, not something that you can do, then your local wildlife professional should be able to help.
+The vent guard took me less than ten minutes to install, but if this is not something you can do, your local wildlife professional can help.
 The guard was light to carry up the ladder but seems very strong.
-I haven’t had any more raccoons in the property, so I think this is money well spent.
+I haven’t had any more raccoons on the property, so I think this is money well spent.

 Trash Can Lock

 Trash cans are an important food source for many animals in urban and suburban areas.
-Securing your trash can is one of the first pieces of animal proofing that you should do to stop animals coming into your yard, and potentially your home.
+Securing your trash can is one of the first pieces of animal proofing that you should do to stop animals from coming into your yard and potentially your home.

 Rodent Proofing Your Home